uccser/cs-unplugged/docs/source/installation.rst

-Setting up for developement
+Installation steps
 #################################################

 This page will set your machine up for working on the CS Unplugged project.
-You should only need to do these steps once (unless the required steps for setup change).
+You should only need to do these installation steps once (unless the required steps for setup change).

 Recommended Reading
 =================================================